StefanBonney/Course-Project_2021_Helsinki-University...Cyber-Security-Base/README.md

 ## Cyber Security Base 2021

-This website is built as the first Project of the course Cyber Security Base, a course series by University of Helsinki and MOOC.fi in collaboration with F-Secure.
+This website is built as the first Project for the course Cyber Security Base, a course series by University of Helsinki and MOOC.fi in collaboration with F-Secure.

 The task is to create a web application that has at least five different cyber security flaws from the OWASP top ten list, either